OMENSAH/guest-writer/articles/2018-04-18-working-with-angular-material-to-create-beautiful-apps.markdown

 }
 ```

-We can infere the method makes use of `this.dialog` which is an instance of `MatDialog`.
+We can infer the method makes use of `this.dialog` which is an instance of `MatDialog`.
 We can import and inject that into our constructor.
-Also, the method
-is making use of `PostDialogComponent` which we need to import.
+Also, the method is making use of `PostDialogComponent` which we need to import.
 Let's do so;

 ```ts
 ...